keikai/doc/dev-ref/Features_and_Usages.md

   - Modifying conditional formatting in Keikai UI or API is not supported yet.

 # Named Range
 Keikai can read a named range from an xlsx file, so you can specify a named range in a formula like `=SUM(source)`.
-To create a named range, please reference javadoc [Range::createName](https://keikai.io/javadoc/latest/).
+To create a named range, please reference [Range::createName](https://keikai.io/javadoc/latest/).

-In the following sections we will introduce the usages of some noticeable features.

 # Copy & Paste
 We recommend you to copy and paste with **Ctrl+c and Ctrl+v** which works in all cases rather than clicking "paste" button on the toolbar and "paste" item on the context menu.
 Copy a cell with a multi-line text and paste to Keikai cell is supported.